 Fire is a natural, recurring event in most terrestrial ecosystems.
-About 4% of the global land area is burnt every year (Giglio et al., 2013), resulting in global CO2 emissions of around 2 PgC per year (van der Werf et al., 2010), substantial contributions to the budgets of other direct or indirect greenhouse gases (including CH4, CO, N2O, ozone precursors), and further contributions to the atmospheric aerosol loading (black carbon, organic compounds).
-Climate-induced interannual variability in biomass burning, particularly variability associated with the El Niño-Southern Oscillation (ENSO), is an important component of the interannual variability of the atmospheric CO2 growth rate (van der Werf et al., 2010).
-However, changes in biomass burning also occur in response to longer-term climate variability and trends (Marlon et al., 2008; Daniau et al., 2012).
-Changes in biomass burning therefore need to be taken into account in estimating the 'climate-carbon cycle feedback', the longer-term positive feedback by which global warming leads to a reduction in land carbon storage, a consequent reduction in the net uptake of CO2 so that more CO2 remains in the atmosphere - leading to an amplification of the initial warming (Arora et al., 2013; Cox et al., 2013; Wenzel et al., 2014).
+About 4 % of the global land area is burnt every year (Giglio et al., 2013), resulting in global CO2 emissions of around 2 PgC per year (van der Werf et al., 2010), substantial contributions to the budgets of other direct or indirect greenhouse gases (including CH4, CO, N2O, and ozone precursors), and further contributions to the atmospheric aerosol loading (black carbon, organic compounds).
+Climateinduced inter-annual variability in biomass burning, particularly variability associated with the El Niño-Southern Oscillation (ENSO), is an important component of the inter-annual variability of the atmospheric CO2 growth rate (van der Werf et al., 2010).
+However, changes in biomass burning also occur in response to longer-term climate variability and trends (Marlon et al., 2008, 2013; Power et al., 2008; Mooney et al., 2011; Daniau et al., 2012).
+Changes in biomass burning therefore need to be taken into account in estimating the "climate-carbon-cycle feedback", i.e. the longer-term positive feedback by which global warming leads to a reduction in land carbon storage, a consequent reduction in the net uptake of CO2 so that more CO2 remains in the atmosphere, and thus an amplification of the initial warming (Arora et al., 2013; Cox et al., 2013; Wenzel et al., 2014).
 The dominant terms in the terrestrial carbon balance are gross primary production and total ecosystem respiration.
-The climate-carbon cycle feedback is generally attributed to the temperature-dependent balance of these two large annual fluxes (Keenan et al., 2016; Ballantyne et al., 2017; Jung et al., 2017); but this neglects the potential contribution of biomass burning, which we consider here.
+The climate-carboncycle feedback is generally attributed to the temperaturedependent balance of these two large annual fluxes (Keenan et al., 2016; Ballantyne et al., 2017; Jung et al., 2017); but this neglects the potential contribution of biomass burning, which we consider here.